Raleigh–Durham International Airport: Cargo areas

 The airport incorporates two cargo areas, North Cargo and South Cargo, with over 469,000 square feet of cargo space.
 The North Cargo terminal area is used by cargo airlines.
 The largest cargo operators are FedEx and UPS.
 The South Cargo terminal area is used by commercial airlines for cargo operations.
+Delta Cargo has capabilities for specialized pharmacy shipments.

 Maintenance base

 Endeavor Air built a maintenance base in 2019.
 No hangar is available for maintenance.

+Military

+The North Carolina Army National Guard utilize an adjacent area to headquarter the 449th Combat Aviation Brigade & 1st Battalion (Attack Reconnaissance), 130th Aviation Regiment.
+The unit houses AH-64 helicopters and utilize RDU airport.